altocodenl/tagaway/readme.md

 - csrf:SESSION (string): key is session, value is associated CSRF token.

-- upic:USERID (set): contains hashes of the pictures uploaded by an user, to check for repetition.
+- upic:USERNAME (set): contains hashes of the pictures uploaded by an user, to check for repetition.

+- upic:USERNAME:PROVIDER (set): contains hashes of the pictures imported by an user.
+The hashed quantity is `ID:MODIFIED_TIME`.

-- upicd:USERID (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files.
+- upicd:USERNAME (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files.

 - thu:ID (string): id of the corresponding pic.